 As an academy we make the best use of our skills, expertise and experience with regards to the community.
-Some examples of this are:
+Some examples of this

-- Raising money for local, national and international charities. - Providing community events such as Easter and Christmas events for children and senior citizens. - Sports Leader programmes that provide sporting activities to local Primary Schools. - Facilitating the involvement of students alongside Holy Trinity church and the High Trees' Community - Development Trust. - Letting out the school premises for the benefit of the local community.
+- Raising money for local, national and international charities. - Providing community events such as Easter and Christmas events for children and senior citizens. - Sports Leader programmes that provide sporting activities to local Primary Schools. - Facilitating the involvement of students alongside Holy Trinity church and the High Trees' Community Development Trust. - Letting out the school premises for the benefit of the local community.

-During the year ended 31 August 2020, some of the academy's normal charitable activities involving the community were curtailed due to the coronavirus pandemic.
-However, the academy is looking at ways of doing some of this online in the future.
+During the year ended 31 August 2021, some of the academy's normal charitable activities involving the community were curtailed due to the coronavirus pandemic.
 Education of the students continued either in person or remotely and more details of this are given in the section below on the impact of Covid-19.